 ISyE's faculty and staff members strive to provide a world-class educational experience for the Stewart School's undergraduate and graduate students, and to forge long-lasting relationships with ISyE alumni and industry partners.
 If you have benefited from a connection with an ISyE faculty or staff member, feel free to take a moment to send a thank-you note to that person via this web form.

 You can stay in touch with all things ISyE through our news feed, by reading one of our publications, or attending one of our upcoming events.
 ISyE employs some of the world’s most experienced researchers in their fields who enjoy sharing their perspectives on a wide variety of topics.
 Our faculty is world-renowned and our students are intellectually curious.
 Our alumni can be found around the globe in leadership positions within a wide variety of fields.

-Sigrun Andradottir is a professor at the Stewart School of Industrial & Systems Engineering at Georgia Tech.
+Sigrun Andradottir is a Professor in the H. Milton Stewart School of Industrial and Systems Engineering at Georgia Tech.

 Her research interests are in simulation, applied probability, and stochastic optimization.

 She received a B.S. in Mathematics from the University of Iceland in 1986, an M.S. in Statistics from Stanford University in 1989, and a Ph.D. in Operations Research from Stanford University in 1990.
 She joined the faculty of the University of Wisconsin - Madison in 1990, and later moved to Georgia Tech in 1995.